-As the heroin epidemic continues to take lives in the thousands, ruins countless others, and increases the instances of other crimes such as robberies and burglaries, tolerance for heroin distribution, trafficking, and sales in New Jersey’s justice system is non-existent.
+As the drug epidemic continues to take lives in the thousands, ruins countless others, and increases the instances of other crimes such as robberies and burglaries, tolerance for heroin distribution, trafficking, and sales in New Jersey’s justice system is non-existent.
 In a recent year, Fort Lee borough reported the fifth-most heroin and opioid overdoses in Bergen County.
 Within Bergen County, Passaic County, Hudson County, and Essex County, deaths by heroin overdoses are higher than ever.
 Based on records to date provided by the New Jersey Attorney General, estimates indicate that over 3,000 opiate-related deaths will occur by the end of 2018.
-Because of the heroin epidemic within these New Jersey communities, police and prosecutors have become more demanding about the penalties they expect and that judges impose in NJ drug crime cases.
+Because of the heroin epidemic within these New Jersey communities, police and prosecutors have become more demanding about the penalties for those who distribute heroin they expect judges to impose in NJ drug crime cases.

 As a national leader in the fight against illegal drugs, New Jersey’s penalties for heroin distribution, or trafficking, are strict.
-But Hackensack drug crime attorney Adam M. Lustberg provides an aggressive legal defense to his clients who have been charged with heroin distribution in Paramus, Fort Lee, Elmwood Park, Newark, or anywhere else in New Jersey.
+But New Jersey heroin possession lawyer Adam M. Lustberg and his team of heroin possession attorneys provide an aggressive legal defense to his clients who have been charged with heroin distribution in Paramus, Fort Lee, Elmwood Park, Newark, or anywhere else in New Jersey.

-To stem the flow of heroin overdoses and the crimes associated with heroin use, the New Jersey legal system is cracking down on heroin traffickers.
+To stem the flow of heroin overdoses and the crimes associated with heroin use and possession, the New Jersey law is cracking down on heroin traffickers.
 Under N.J.S.A.
 2C:35-2, possessing heroin for sale is a felony-level offense.
-If you’ve been charged with heroin distribution in New Jersey, you face a maximum penalty of 10-20 years incarceration for a crime of the first degree, 5-10 years in prison for second degree heroin distribution, and 3-5 years in state prison for third degree heroin distribution.
-Moreover, it is common for first and second degree heroin trafficking convictions in New Jersey to be sentenced to mandatory minimum periods of incarceration.
+If you’ve been charged with the distribution and possession of heroin in New Jersey, you face a maximum penalty of 10-20 years incarceration for a crime of the first degree, 5-10 years in prison for second-degree heroin distribution, and 3-5 years in state prison for third-degree heroin distribution.
+Moreover, it is common for first and second-degree heroin trafficking convictions in New Jersey to be sentenced to mandatory minimum periods of incarceration.

 There are additional penalties imposed against heroin distributors in New Jersey.
 The degree of the offense and the penalties attached to the crimes of sales, distribution, trafficking, and manufacturing heroin increase with the amount of heroin possessed: